Trustable Compliance Report#

 AOU-16

-The integrator uses C++ versions and compilers that are tested in the CI pipeline.
+The integrator shall use C++ versions and compilers that are tested in the CI pipeline, whenever nlohmann/json is used.

 0.00